GoHypernet/Galileo-examples/TUFLOW_example/Readme.md

 This is example comes from the Tuflow example that can be found here: https://wiki.tuflow.com/

 The file called 'Dockerfile' is the configuration file required for Galileo to run Tuflow.
-It must be located in the parent directory of you model.
-It takes 2 parameters: the name subdirectory where your .bat processing file is located (via the environment variable RUNS_DIR) and the name of the .bat processing file (via the environment variable TUFLOW_BAT).
+It must be located in the parent directory of your model.
+It takes 2 parameters: the name of the subdirectory where your .bat processing file is located (via the environment variable RUNS_DIR) and the name of the .bat processing file (via the environment variable TUFLOW_BAT).

 The paths to the single and double precision executables are preset and available through the environment variables: EXE_iSP and EXE_iDSP.
 If you have the variables set in your .bat file, be sure to comment them out.